Back in Performer Shape at 43: My Artist Reset Story

 Ashlee Espinosa smiling in professional headshot, musical theatre actress and career coach for performers.

-With over two decades of experience and a unique bi-coastal perspective, Ashlee blends mindset, marketing, and business strategy to help multi-hyphenate artists grow their impact without sacrificing their well-being.
-Through 1:1 coaching, free weekly resources, and digital tools, she helps creatives design careers that feel as good as they look.
+Ashlee Espinosa, MFA is a professional actress and career coach helping performers and artist-entrepreneurs build bold, burnout-free creative careers onstage and off.
+With two decades of experience and a unique bi-coastal perspective, Ashlee blends mindset, marketing, and business strategy to help multi-hyphenate artists grow their visibility and income without sacrificing their well-being.
+Through 1:1 coaching, free weekly resources, and digital tools, she helps creatives design careers that feel as good as they look — and pay them well too.

 Next